skippy-io/skippy-io.github.io/docs/tutorials/how-skippy-works.markdown

 GitHub: [SkippyAnalysis.java](https://github.com/skippy-io/skippy/blob/3eb9b9d4e659f2d00b34ff7797db5ed1558c78ad/skippy-junit-common/src/main/java/io/skippy/junit/SkippyAnalysis.java#L89)

-The fields `hashedClasses` and `coverageData` are the programmatic representation of Skippy's Test Impact Analysis.
+The fields `hashedClasses` and `coverageData` are the programmatic representation of Skippy's impact data in the .skippy folder.
 `SkippyAnalysis#predict` is the implementation of Skippy's Predictive Test Selection.

 You might ask: Why the complex indirections, like the `SkippyExecutionCondition -> SkippyTestApi -> SkippyAnalysis` call chain?
 There are two key reasons: